Sciance-Inc/core.dashboards_store/README.md

 The marts must be populated in `cssXX.data.tbe/models/marts/educ_serv/populations/` and as per the definition of the `core.data.tbe/marts/educ_serv/adapters.yml`.

+In order to build your population, you must define for each population the business rules for the previous years, including the current year, and for the forecast year.

+It must be taken into account that the 'Groupe-Repere' data cannot be used for the forecast year as it's not available until the end of the current year.
+You need to analyze which data you can use to ensure the veracity of the data.
+We recommend using the 'distribution' data, if possible, for the forecast year.

 #### Dbt project specification
 > Update your `cssxx_tbe/dbt_project.yml` file with the following snippet